 All and any help would be gratefully received.
 Please email Allen if you can add anything.

-This reseach is based on the work of Wolfgang Klopfer, and his help and boundless enthusiasm for the task are very gratefully acknowledged.
-Thanks also to Rob Hall, Chuck Haines, Terry Healy, Marcus Pye, Curt Bond, Mark Beasy, Shayne Windelburn, Ray Bell, Chris Townsend, Jerry Entin, Colin Pool, Tony Barry, John Hawkins, Andrew Simpson, Flavio Tullio, Lee Huls, Ron Ige and Peter Brennan for additional information.
+This research is based on the original work of Wolfgang Klopfer, and his help and boundless enthusiasm for the task are very gratefully acknowledged.
+Thanks also to Rob Hall, Chuck Haines, Terry Healy, Marcus Pye, Curt Bond, Mark Beasy, Shayne Windelburn, Ray Bell, Chris Townsend, Jerry Entin, Colin Pool, Tony Barry, John Hawkins, Andrew Simpson, Flavio Tullio, Lee Huls, Ron Ige, Peter Brennan and Martin Sampson for additional information.
 Also thanks to Roy Woods Racing and Kastner-Brophy team manager Kas Kastner.
 Particular thanks to three-time champion Brian Redman and to former F5000 and Can-Am drivers Gerre Payvis, Jim Hawes, Bruce Langson and James Gutfreund.

 Invoice undated (sold to 'Epstein', colour 'Yellow').
 Tom Belso UK 1973 (17 races), UK 1974 (12 races), UK 1975 (9 races) - Theodore Racing UK 1976: for Alan Jones (2 early races only, won at Brands Hatch 19 Apr 1976); Theodore Racing US series: for Bruce Allison (R1 only) and as spare for Jones - Horst Kroll mid-1976 to replace damaged T300: US 1976 (3 races).
 Then converted to Can-Am specification and entered for Howard Kelly in Can-Am 1978 (6 races); then raced by Kroll in Can-Am 1978 (2 races); Can-Am 1979 (8 races); Can-Am 1980 (6 races); Can-Am 1981 (7 races); Can-Am 1982 (probably 8 races).
 Then rebodied with Frissbee bodywork as Kroll's "Frissbee KR3": raced by Kroll in Can-Am 1983 (6 races); Can-Am 1984 (10 races); Can-Am 1985 (6 races, 1 win at Mosport 2 Jun 1985); Can-Am 1986 (4 races, 1 win at Mosport 1 Jun 1986 and WON CAN-AM CHAMPIONSHIP).
 Probably used in 1987 CAT series (used by Kroll in at least 60 races).
 In total, 107 races: 38 with Belso, 2 with Jones, 1 with Allison, 60 with Kroll and 6 with Kelly.